 Course Requirements Checklist

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material from each Module: Week for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and have a time limit of 2 hours and 45 minutes.